Rural Assistance Payments

 What are the payment details?

-Payments are equivalent to the current rate of Unemployment Benefit at the time of the event.
+Payments are equivalent to the current rate of Jobseeker Support at the time of the event.

 Payments can be made for one year from date of application or for a period as approved by the Minister for Social Development, whichever is the lesser.